tommynguyenn53/Tommy-Nguyen-Portfolio/README.md

 Skills: Python / C / HTML / CSS / Webflow / Wordpress

 - 🔭 I’m currently working on becoming a programmer.
-- 🌱 I’m currently learning HTML, CSS, Python
+- 🌱 I’m currently learning HTML, CSS, Python (Repository shows projects I have been working on)
 - 👯 I’m looking to collaborate on anyone who loves to program